AtenaJP22/DEVOPS-EX-01/README.md

 docker-compose up --build
 ```

-Visit http://localhost to see it live! 🐳
+After running, visit http://localhost on your device to see it live! 🐳